Kaide Ellis: Wigan Warriors

 On 15 July 2021, Ellis signed for Wigan Warriors in the Super League on a three-year deal for the 2022 season.

 In round 5 of the 2022 Super League season, Ellis was placed on report for fighting during the Wigan's 28–0 loss to Catalans Dragons.
 Ellis was subsequently banned for five matches over the incident.

 On 28 May 2022, he played for Wigan in their 2022 Challenge Cup Final victory over Huddersfield.

 In the 2023 Challenge Cup quarter-final, Ellis was sent off during Wigan's 14–12 victory over Warrington.
 On 20 June, Ellis was given a three-game ban and a £250 fine over the incident.

 On 14 October, Ellis played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

 On 24 February, Ellis played in Wigan's 2024 World Club Challenge final victory over Penrith.

 On 8 June, Ellis played in Wigan's 2024 Challenge Cup final victory over Warrington.

 On 12 October, Ellis played in Wigan's 9–2 2024 Super League grand final victory over Hull Kingston Rovers.

 At the beginning of 2025, Ellis was praised for his strong start to the campaign, becoming a key member of Matt Peet's squad.
 In April, he signed a new four-year deal.
 Ellis again received public praise from Peet at the end of the season, praising his maturity and game development, with Peet considering him the club vice-captain.

 On 9 October 2025, Ellis played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+On 30 May 2026, Ellis played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.